Skip to main content

 Teams and Collaborative Development

-There is an ongoing effort on team-based development through shared namespaces.
+There is an ongoing effort to bring team-based development through shared namespaces.
 This feature will enable:

 1. Multiple addresses with permission to deploy under a team namespace